-By the way, Saturn’s yearly opposition happens about two weeks later with each passing year.
-The 2009 opposition was on March 8.
-The 2010 opposition was on March 21.
-The 2011 opposition was on April 3.
-The 2012 opposition was April 15.
-The 2013 opposition was April 28.
+Saturn’s yearly opposition happens about two weeks later with each passing year.
 The 2014 opposition happened on May 10.
-The 2015 opposition occurred on May 23, and the 2016 opposition will be on June 3.
+The 2015 opposition occurred on May 23, and the 2016 opposition was on June 3.
 This year’s opposition takes place on June 15 and next year’s on June 27.

 So you see that Saturn – like most objects in the heavens – is really very orderly in its comings and goings in our sky.
 Once you learn to identify it, you can recognize it from year to year.

 Where will Saturn be in the second half of 2017?
 Saturn is nearly always somewhere in our sky, for most of every year.
 In the second half 2017, as Earth moves away from Saturn in its orbit, we’ll see Saturn shift its location in our evening sky.

 One last thing, for you telescope users: from February 11, 1996, to September 4, 2009, the south side of Saturn’s rings was facing in Earth’s direction.
 Since then, we’ve been looking at the north side of the rings.
-Throughout the most of 2016, the rings are inclined at about 26o from edge-on.
-The inclination will increase to a maximum of nearly 27o by the end of the year.
+Throughout 2017, the rings are inclined at about the maximum of 27o from edge-on, making 2017 an especially good year for observing the north side of Saturn’s rings.

 Saturn basics.
 Earth travels around the sun once a year, while Saturn takes about 29-and-a-half years to orbit the sun once.
 Earth’s orbit is smaller, and we move faster than this outer planet.
 So once a year, we pass between Saturn and the sun and gain another lap on the planet.

 You might realize from what we just said that Saturn is relatively slow-moving in orbit and, therefore, slow to change its position against the background stars.
 That’s why the early stargazers called it the oldest of the old sheep.